jjvanzon/Circular-Language-Spec/broader-view/exchangeability/internet-as-a-single-computer.md

 A mirror doesn’t have to be up-to-date.
 That’s a consequence of accessing a mirror.
 But this should not be considered a problem.

 A nice thing about mirroring might be to be able to find the mirror that is closest to you, the one that you have fastest access to.
 If you’re going to want that, you’re going to have to have a mirror portal, that has references to all the mirrors, and can pick out the one closest to you.
 The mirror portal could be the original object itself, but it doesn’t have to be, or otherwise the feature might only be available when you configure the original object to maintain links to all the mirrors that exist and the original object might not feel like doing that.
-Therefore, the original object does not have to be the mirror portal.
+Therefore, the original object might not have to be the mirror portal.

 What counts here for objects, also counts for modules and classes, because they are basically also objects.
 They can also be mirrored.
 It also counts for methods.
 Because methods are also stored as data, they can also become data that is duplicated multiple times.
 However, duplicates of methods can run separately, but they are operating on the same data anyway, and it might be like running the same method concurrently.